minas-achladianakis/academic-coursework/bayesian-statistics-hoff/README.md

 **An analysis of BMA implementations (including birth-death mcmc) vs Ridge**

 ---

+📌 **Disclaimer & Sharing Policy**

-📌 **Disclaimer:** These materials are intended for learning and self-study purposes.
+These materials are intended for learning and self-study purposes.
 They are not official solutions or endorsed by the author.

-🚧 **This section is under construction.** More materials will be added soon. 🚧
+This work has been uploaded as a protected PDF due to its close alignment with ongoing coursework at the University of Crete.
+It is intended to support understanding, peer learning, and academic growth for fellow students and readers — not for direct reuse or copy-paste into active assignments.

+If you are a researcher, educator, or student interested in the underlying LaTeX source code, R/Python scripts, or extended materials for non-evaluative or collaborative purposes, feel free to reach out.
+I’d be happy to share the raw files upon reasonable and specific request.